UPPS 03.01.13 - Tuition Rebate Program

 Tuition rebates shall be reduced by the amount of any outstanding student loan, including an emergency loan, owed to or guaranteed by this state, including the Texas Guaranteed Student Loan Corporation.
 If a student has more than one outstanding student loan, the institution shall apply the amount of the rebate to the loans as directed by the student.
 If the student fails to provide timely instructions on the application of the amount, the institution shall apply the amount of the rebate to retire the loans with the highest interest rates first.

-* Students must complete the Tuition Rebate Program Application form and submit it to the supervisor of the college academic advising center within 60 days after graduation.
-Copies of this form are available in the college academic advising centers, or with the online graduation application, along with instructions for completion.
-The undergraduate catalog also contains general information about the Rebate Program.
-The supervisor of the college academic advising center reviews the student’s academic records and, if submitted, reviews the Tuition Rebate Program - Hardship Justification form and then makes a recommendation to the college dean about the student’s eligibility for the Rebate Program.
-The college dean or designee will review the rebate application, if necessary, the Tuition Rebate Program - Hardship Justification form, and the supervisor of the college academic advising center’s recommendation, and then approve or deny the rebate application.
+Students must complete the Tuition Rebate Program Application form and submit it to the supervisor of the college academic advising center by no later than 5:00 p.m. on the Monday immediately following their commencement.
+The application for the tuition rebate is online.
+The undergraduate catalog also contains general information about the Tuition Rebate Program.
+The supervisor of the college academic advising center reviews the student’s academic records and, if submitted, reviews the Tuition Rebate Program – Hardship Justification form, and then makes a recommendation to the college dean about the student’s eligibility for the Tuition Rebate Program.
+The college dean or designee will review the rebate application, if necessary, the Tuition Rebate Program – Hardship Justification form, and the supervisor of the college academic advising center’s recommendation, and then approve or deny the rebate application.
 If the rebate application is denied based on the student’s academic eligibility, the college dean or designee provides written notice to the student of the reason for the denial.

-Ineligibility – Students determined as ineligible for participation in the Rebate Program may file a written appeal with their college dean.
-Failure to adhere to all of the following requirements will constitute grounds for dismissal of the appeal.
+Ineligibility – Students determined as ineligible for participation in the Tuition Rebate Program may file a written dispute with their college dean.
+Failure to adhere to all of the following requirements will constitute grounds for dismissal of the dispute.

-Format – The appeal, in writing, must specify the reasons why the student believes he or she qualifies for the Rebate Program.
+Format – The dispute, in writing, must specify the reasons why the student believes they qualify for the Tuition Rebate Program.

-Documentation – All supporting documentation (such as official transcripts from previous institutions attended and hardship justification forms) must accompany the appeal.
+Documentation – All supporting documentation (such as official transcripts from previous institutions attended and hardship justification forms) must accompany the dispute.

-Deadline for Appeal – The student must file the appeal no later than 30 business days after the date the college dean or supervisor of the college academic advising center determines ineligibility.
+Deadline for Dispute – The student must file the dispute no later than 30 business days after the date the college dean or supervisor of the college academic advising center determines ineligibility.

-The college dean or designee will provide written notice to the student of the results of their review of the appeal no later than 30 business days after receipt of the appeal.
-The decision of the college dean constitutes a final decision for eligibility for the Rebate Program.
-For appeals resulting in a determination of Rebate Program eligibility, the college dean or designee will forward the approved rebate application and an approval memorandum to the Student Business Services office for processing the rebate payment.
+The college dean or designee will provide written notice to the student of the results of their review no later than 30 business days after receipt of the dispute.
+The decision of the college dean constitutes a final decision for eligibility for the Tuition Rebate Program.
+For disputes resulting in a determination of Tuition Rebate Program eligibility, the college dean or designee will forward the approved rebate application and an approval memorandum to the Student Business Services office for processing the rebate payment.

-Amount – Students who desire to appeal the dollar amount of their rebate must follow the steps detailed below.
-Failure to adhere to all of the following requirements will nullify their appeal as to the amount of the rebate.
+Amount – Students who desire to dispute the dollar amount of their rebate must follow the steps detailed below.
+Failure to adhere to all of the following requirements will nullify their dispute as to the amount of the rebate.

-Format – The student must file a written appeal which must include:
+Format – The student must file a written dispute which must include:

 calculations documenting the rebate amount that the student expected; and